openkinome/kinoml/README.md

 1. **Getting started**: the notebooks in this folder aim to give the user an understanding of how to use KinoML to: (1) **access and download** data, (2) **featurize** data and (3) **run a** (simple) **ML model** on the featurized data obtained with KinoML to predict ligand binding affinity.
 Additionally, this folder contains notebooks that explain the **KinoML object model** and how to access the different objects, as well as notebooks **showcasing all the different featurizers** implemented within KinoML and how to use each of them.

 2. **Experiments**: this folder contains four individual structure-based experiments to predict ligand binding affinity.
 All experiments use KinoML to obtain the data, featurize it and train and evaluate a ML model implemented within the`kinoml.ml` class.
-The purpose of these experiments is to display usage examples of KinoML to to conduct end-to-end structure-based kinases experiments.
+The purpose of these experiments is to display usage examples of KinoML to conduct end-to-end structure-based kinases experiments.

-For users interested in more KinoML examples, they can checkout other repositories under the initative [OpenKinome](https://github.com/openkinome/).
+For users interested in more KinoML usage examples, they can checkout other repositories under the initative [OpenKinome](https://github.com/openkinome/).
 Particularly, other two repositories of interest may be:
 - [experiments-binding-affinity](https://github.com/openkinome/experiments-binding-affinity): more advanced and reproducable ML experiments using KinoML
-- [kinodata](https://github.com/openkinome/kinodata): repository ready-to-use kinase-focused datasets from ChEMBL, as well as tutorials explaining how to process kinase data for ML applications.
+- [kinodata](https://github.com/openkinome/kinodata): repository with ready-to-use kinase-focused datasets from ChEMBL, as well as tutorials explaining how to process kinase data for ML applications.

 Copyright (c) 2019, OpenKinome